BofA Securities lifts Upstart Holdings Inc. [UPST] price estimate. Who else is bullish?

-Upstart Holdings Inc. [NASDAQ: UPST] slipped around -0.37 points on Wednesday, while shares priced at $14.03 at the close of the session, down -2.57%.
+Upstart Holdings Inc. [NASDAQ: UPST] loss -1.21% or -0.15 points to close at $12.25 with a heavy trading volume of 3305700 shares.
 The company report on December 1, 2022 that Carver Federal Savings Bank Partners with Artificial Intelligence (AI) Lending Marketplace Leader Upstart to Enhance its Loan Offering Capabilities and Expand Credit.

 5 Undervalued Stocks For 2023